chunsu/Tidydata/README.md

-## (Before reading data, we have to) understand the experiment design
+## Experimental design
 we learned that there were 30 participants (subjects), performing 6 types of activities when 561 variables were measured/derived from the signals generated from the accelarator and gyroscope inside the smartphone the subjects were wearing.
-With these information in mind, I first inspected all txt files in a text editor, to understand what each file is about
+With these information in mind, I first inspected all txt files in a text editor, and cocluded the following files are required for the assignment.

-## The function requires the following files:
+## Files required:

 -  `test_X.txt` and `train_X.txt` are the measured values and to be joined together as the assignment asked